rant-lang/reference/src/language-features/escape-sequences.md

 ## Unicode escape sequences

-Escape sequences can also be used to print characters by their Unicode code point in hexicedimal format:
+Escape sequences can also be used to print characters by their Unicode code point in hexadecimal format:

 ```rant
 \xE4    # 'ä'